GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization

 \subsection{Knowledge Preparation}

-In this section, we discuss how \textit{Knowledge Handler} completes Knowledge Preparation task.
-As outlined in Algorithm \ref{algo: knowledge-extraction}, this task is to collect tuning knowledge from various resources (data ingestion, Line 1-3), filter out noisy contents (data cleaning, Line 4), summarize the legal parts (data integration, Line 5-6) and make sure the summarization is factual consistent with source contents (data correction, Line 7-10).
-The output is a \textit{Tuning Lake} defined as follows:
+The Knowledge Preparation task is to collect tuning knowledge from various resources (data ingestion), filter out noisy contents (data cleaning), summarize the legal parts (data integration) and make sure the summarization is factual consistent with source contents (data correction).
+We provide a running example in our technical report \cite{technical_report} and a demonstration \cite{gptunerdemo} for ease of understanding.
+The ultimate output is a \textit{Tuning Lake} defined as follows:

 \begin{definition}[Tuning Lake] \textit{Tuning Lake} $\mathcal{L}=\{d_1, d_2,\dots d_n\}$ is a set of $n$ texts, where $n$ is the number of configurable knobs and $d_i$ is the natural language tuning knowledge for $i$-th knob.
 For example, ``set \texttt{shared\_buffers} to 25\% of the RAM'' (denoted as $d_i$) is the tuning knowledge for knob ``\texttt{shared\_buffers}'' (the $i$-th knob). \end{definition}